Table of Contents

 For Aminopenicillins, an amino group which is attached to the penicillins benzyl group is eponymous.
 Aminopenicillins are not β-lactamase-stable and only possess about one-third of the efficiency of the benzylpenicillin against gram-positive bacteria.

-But they are very effective against gram-negatives, such as E. coli and Proteus mirabilis.
+But they are very effective against gram-negative, such as E. coli and Proteus mirabilis.

 Even though ampicillin is acid-proof, it is mostly applied parenterally because of its low oral bioavailability.
 But it has good tissue penetration.
 Ampicillin is indicated in case of infections by hemophilia, enterococci, and listeria.
 Possible applications include infections of the biliary tract, the respiratory tract, urinary tract infections and COPD exacerbations.

 Amoxicillin is also acid-resistant.
 Compared to ampicillin, it has a considerably higher oral bioavailability and is thus mostly applied orally.